Does a sparse ReLU network training problem always admit an optimum?: Introduction

 One usual practical (and also theoretical) trick to bypass the question of the existence of optimal solutions is to add a regularization term, which is usually coercive, e.g., the $L^2$ norm of the parameters.
 The existence of optimal solutions then follows by a classical argument on the extrema of a continuous function in a compact domain.
 Nevertheless, there are many settings where minimizing the regularized version might result in a high value of the loss since the algorithm has to make a trade-off between the loss and the regularizer.
 Such a scenario is discussed in \Cref{ex:LUnonclosed}.
 Therefore, studying the existence of optimal solutions without (explicit) regularization is also a question of interest.

 Given a training set $\dataset{P}$, the problem of the existence of optimal solutions can be studied from the point of view of the set of functions implementable by the considered network architecture on the finite input domain $\Omega = \inputset{P}$.
 This is the case since the loss is usually of the form $\ell(f_\theta(x_i), y_i)$ where $f_\theta$ is the realization of the neural network with parameters $\theta$.
 Therefore, the loss involves directly the image of $\inputset{P}$ under the function $f_\theta$.
 For theoretical purposes, we also study the function space on the domain $\Omega = [-B,B]^d, B > 0$.
-In particular, we investigate two topological properties of these function spaces, both w.r.t. the infinity norm $\|\cdot\|_\infty$: the best approximation property (BAP), which guarantees the existence of an optimal solution $\theta^*$, and the closedness, a necessary property for the BAP.
-These properties are studied in \Cref{section:omegafinite} and \Cref{section:omegahypercube}, respectively.
+In particular, we investigate two topological properties of these function spaces, both w.r.t. the infinity norm $\|\cdot\|_\infty$: the best approximation property (BAP), {i.e., the guaranteed} existence of an optimal solution $\theta^*$, and the closedness, a necessary property for the BAP.
+These properties are studied in \Cref{section:omegafinite} and \Cref{section:omegahypercube}, respectively. {Most of our analysis is dedicated to the case of \emph{regression problems}.
+We do make some links to the case of classification problems in \Cref{section:omegafinite}.}